 Cardiovascular support.
 The antioxidants in dark chocolate help to lower bad cholesterol levels and prevent plaque on artery walls, while the flavanols in chocolate are good for lowering blood pressure and improving blood flow.
 Eating dark chocolate in moderation can lower your chances of heart disease.
 It can also ease lower inflammation in the body.

 More energy.
 Theobromine, a compound in dark chocolate, has similar effects to caffeine for boosting energy and overall morale.
 It helps to enhance mood and make you more alert.

 Chocolate is high in calories, so you need to enjoy it in moderation.
 You can have about 1 ounce of dark chocolate no more than three times a week.

 Bars of chocolate are difficult to measure because the sizing is so variable, but to help with portions, look at the packaging to see how many ounces are in that bar.
 If the bar measures 3 ounces, eat no more than one-third of it in one sitting and then wait a couple of days before enjoying more.

-Beware of extra ingredients added to the chocolate that can take way some of the health benefits, too, like caramel and marshmallows.
+Beware of extra ingredients that can add lots of sugar and fat, like caramel and marshmallows.

 Carob is a pod that comes from trees in the Mediterranean.
 Its pulp is ground into a powder that tastes very similar to cocoa powder.
 It's low in fat, high in fiber, and without the caffeine that chocolate has.

 Cacao nibs are cocoa beans that are broken up and not as processed.
 You can ground them up and use them to bake like powder, or you can mix them into things like yogurt and trail mix.
 They're high in fiber, and they give you a nice shot of antioxidants, as well.